AlbinMartinsson/client-cpp/example/README.md

 | example_publisher | example_subscriber |
 | example_callback_provider | example_callback_consumer |

-There is all sow a test build.
+There is also a test build.
 To run that:

 > bin/uTest